 3. Amount of Transfer Credit Accepted.

-All transfer credit must be approved by the Student’s Supervisory Committee and the Graduate Program Director.
+All transfer credit must be approved by the Student’s Supervisory Committee and the Graduate Coordinator.
 Only courses with grades of A or B may be accepted for transfer credit.
-Courses taken to satisfy the requirements of a previously completed degree cannot be counted toward the MS degree.
-No more than 6 credit hours of transfer credit or 6 credit hours of postbaccalaureate courses taken at UNC Charlotte may be applied toward the MS degree.
+Courses taken to satisfy the requirements of a previously completed degree cannot be counted toward the Masters degree.
+No more than 6 credit hours of transfer credit or 6 credit hours of postbacclaureate courses taken at UNC Charlotte may be applied toward the Masters degree.

-Non-Biology Courses Accepted while enrolled in the M.S. program: Up to 8 credit hours of coursework taught by non-Biology Graduate Faculty and Adjunct Graduate Faculty can be applied towards the MS degree with approval of the Supervisory Committee.
-More than 8 hours can be applied with the approval of the Graduate Committee and Graduate Programs Director.
+Non-Biology Courses Accepted while enrolled in the M.S. program: Up to 8 credit hours of coursework taught by non-Biology Graduate Faculty and Adjunct Graduate Faculty can be applied towards the M.S. degree with approval of the Supervisory Committee.
+More than 8 hours can be applied with approval of the Graduate Committee and Graduate Coordinator.

-4. Departmental Seminars: All MS students are required to attend all seminars sponsored by the Department of Biological Sciences.
+All M.S. students (both thesis track and non-thesis track) are required to attend all seminars sponsored by the Department of Biological Sciences.

 5. Comprehensive Examination.